 How to Check Elasticsearch Version

-Here we provide three simple ways to check which version of Elasticsearch is installed and running on your machine.
-The first uses the Kibana dev console, and the second two approaches use the command line.
+Here are three simple ways to check which version of Elasticsearch is installed and running on your machine.
+The first uses the Kibana dev console, and the latter two approaches use the command line.
 Let’s dive in.

 Check Elasticsearch Version Running Using Kibana Dev Console